What piqued your interest in getting your permit to concealed carry?

 Overall, your life will change when you decide it’s time to exercise your right to bear arms and carry every day.

-You will find yourself being more observant and aware of your surroundings.
+You will also find yourself being more observant and aware of your surroundings.
 You will also find yourself avoiding more potential drama than you did before you carried.

 What were some things you found out after you started concealed carrying regularly?